 Where: 250 Cobb Parkway N #100; Marietta, GA 30062

-When: Weekends in May; 7 days a week Memorial Day through July; Weekends in August and September; all for Labor Day Week.
+When: Weekends in May; 7 days a week Memorial Day through July; Weekends in August and September.
+Open on Labor Day.
 Times vary but it is generally 10:30am – 7pm.
 May close at 6pm or 6:30 pm some days.

-Prices: Daily tickets start at $38 ($37 for kids.)
+Prices: Daily tickets start at $38 if you visit in May.
+June and July 1-day tickets start at $48.
+Buying tickets online in advance saves you $5.
 Three different season passes and three different memberships available.
-Parking is $15 for daily ticket holders; cheaper for members or season pass holders.
+Parking is $20 for daily ticket holders; cheaper for members or season pass holders.
 Meal Deals, Cabanas and Flash Passes available.

 Where: 275 Riverside Parkway, SW, Austell, Georgia 30168

-Prices: Hurricane Harbor is included FREE with your Six Flags Over Georgia admission, which begin at about $45.
+Prices: Hurricane Harbor is located at Six Flags Over Georgia and a visit here is included FREE with your admission to the park, which begin at about $45.

 411: Ride the giant wave pool or slide down the zero-gravity wave slide.
 There is also a large children’s area, cabana rental and more.
 Read more here.